kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 ...
 })();
 {% endprism %}
 The main change is that the function now runs as soon as the page loads instead of being invoked some place in our code.
-This is done with an "immediately invoked function expression", or an "IIFE": [learn about the IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/ "Read more about the IIFE").
+This is done with an "immediately invoked function expression", or an <a href="http://benalman.com/news/2010/11/immediately-invoked-function-expression/ target="blank" title="learn about the IIFE">"IIFE"</a>.
 {% prism javascript %}
 ...
 var getPlayerInfo = new XMLHttpRequest();